China’s Influence in the The European Union (EU) & the United Kingdom (UK):

 The EU issued guidance to its members in January 2020 that recommends they should limit high-risk 5G vendors, a category that includes Huawei, but stops short of advising an outright ban on the firm.

 Huawei is pitching lucrative deals and sending medical supplies to European governments in the hopes of fending off complete bans.

 - It has proposed multimillions in investments for research facilities in countries including the Netherlands, Germany, and the UK.
-In France, Huawei will invest ~$220 million to build its first manufacturing site in Europe.
+In France, Huawei announced it will build a network equipment factory in Brumath, which is located in the middle of several key military units specializing in various aspects of French military intelligence.
 In Brussels, it operates a “cybersecurity transparency center.”

 - Huawei has donated masks to European states – including Italy, Ireland, Czech Republic, Poland, Netherlands, and Spain – during the COVID-19 pandemic.